dulayjm/data-science-project/README.md

 * `data/dataset.py`, which contains the OmniglotReactionTimeDataset class (see below for more details).
 * `data/full_omniglot.py`, which contains a class that relates to the complete Omniglot dataset.
 It was created because the PyTorch versions of the Omniglot dataset only allowed for the retrieval of partial sets.
+* `helpers/fold_splitter.py`, which contains a function that facilitates in the creation of random folds for k-fold cross-validation.
 * `helpers/psychloss.py`, which contains functions can be used in neural networks (or elsewhere) which especially pertain to psychophysically-based approaches.
 * `helpers/statistical_functions.py`, which contains various stat-calculating and stat-displaying functions